Clelia Farnese: Second marriage and regency

 Clelia also introduced harsh penalties for blasphemy.
 For a crime committed for the first time, the person must be fined with 10 gold scudi.
 The blasphemer was also chained for an hour to a column outside the Palace of Justice in Sassuolo with a stick in his mouth or with a vice on his tongue.
 For recidivist blasphemers, the fine was increased to 20 gold scudi with the tip of the tongue pierced.
 Clelia's decrees encouraged denunciations.
 It was enough to write the name of the blasphemer on a piece of paper and toss it into a special box in the Church of San Giuseppe for the person to be tortured and punished.
 Clelia has banned a number of games in the Lordship and set the upper limit of rates at 48 bolognino for the entire game.

 In 1594, the couple returned briefly to Rome.
 In 1595, on duty, Marco III went to the Kingdom of Hungary, and Clelia returned to Sassuolo.
 Their relationship was so terrible that according to the chronicler Giovanni Battista Spaccini, having fallen ill in Modena in October 1598, the Lord of Sassuolo refused to go home, fearing that instead of medicine, his wife would slip poison on him.
 On 27 November 1599 in Modena, he was stabbed to death during a fight by assassins sent to him by enemies.

+Last years

 Now widow for the second time, Clelia left Sassuolo and moved to Parma and then to Rome, where she settled with her son and his family.
 In the last years of her life, she preferred solitude to fun.
 Having survived her son by eight months, she died of "malignant fever" in Rome on 11 September 1613 in the palace where had decided to live, in the street of Santa Maria in Via, which she acquired by the amount of 7,000 scudi.